 Marymoor Park in Redmond,Wa has a 40 acre off-leash park as well as other leashed trail areas.
 Other parks like Snoqualmie's Three Forks park has a great fenced off-leash park with a shy dog fenced in area for those like our Riley who prefer to watch the heavy sniffing.

 For a great leashed walk, check out the state parks.
 Save some money and get a State Park Parking Pass before you go.
-Not only will you save money for the yearly pass, you will save stress as you park while others are looking around for an ATM.
+Not only will you save money for the yearly pass, but you will also save stress as you park while others are looking around for an ATM.